 Understand the Benefits of Roth IRA Conversions

 Roth IRA conversions provide you with the benefits of tax-free, not just tax-deferred, growth.
-Rather than paying taxes on the withdrawals you take from a traditional IRA in retirement, qualified distributions from a Roth IRA have no tax consequences whatsoever.
-That's because you would have already paid the taxes upfront; Roth contributions are made with dollars that have already been taxed.
-In order to be deemed as a qualified distribution, a Roth IRA distribution must be made after a 5-taxable-year period of participation and occur on or after reaching age 59 ½.
-In the case of a conversion, 5 years must pass since the conversion
+Rather than paying taxes on the withdrawals, you take from a traditional IRA in retirement, qualified distributions from a Roth IRA have no tax consequences whatsoever.
+That's because you would have paid the taxes upfront; Roth contributions are made with dollars that have already been taxed.
+In order to be deemed a qualified distribution, a Roth IRA distribution must be made after a five-taxable-year period of participation and must occur on or after reaching age 59 1/2.
+In the case of a conversion, five years must pass since the conversion.

-- Converting your IRA might only be worthwhile if you are highly confident your tax bracket will go up in retirement (converting now would allow you to pay taxes on the money at your current, lower tax rate).
+- Converting your IRA might only be worthwhile if you are highly confident that your tax bracket will go up in retirement.
+(Converting now would allow you to pay taxes on the money at your current, lower tax rate.)

 - A Roth IRA conversion is worth considering if you want to transfer wealth tax-free to another generation.
 Roth IRAs are not subject to Required Minimum Distribution (RMD) rules during the owner’s lifetime.
-At the time of death Roth IRAs will be subject to a special set of mandatory annual withdrawal rules for heirs (see Inherited IRA).
+At the time of death, Roth IRAs will be subject to a special set of mandatory annual withdrawal rules for heirs.

-- Converting might not be worthwhile if you expect to be in a much lower tax bracket when you retire.
+- Converting might not be worthwhile if you expect to be in a much lower tax bracket in retirement.

 - Don’t forget that state income taxes also have an impact on the Roth conversion decision.

 - If you're going to have to withdraw funds from your IRA to pay the tax on the conversion, consider the fact that your balance will now be reduced.
-Determine if the earnings and tax-free withdrawals on a smaller Roth IRA balance outweigh the earnings on a larger traditional IRA balance minus the income taxes that will have to be paid on withdrawals in retirement.
+Determine whether the earnings and tax-free withdrawals on a smaller Roth IRA balance outweigh the earnings on a larger traditional IRA balance, minus the income taxes that will have to be paid on withdrawals in retirement.